dasaenz142501/25SU-INEW-2330-7P1/README.md

   - Manage customer records
   - Track inventory
   - Apply and manage promotional codes
   - Generate and analyze sales reports

+---

+## Technical Support

+**If you have any issues with the software, do not hesitate to contact us!**
+*24/7 Support at*
+--Email: dasaenz142501@mymail.tstc.edu
+--Phone: 281-750-1921

+---

+##